Coaching Staff

 Ryan also earned an opportunity to play in the prestigious Cape Cod League in 2004 following his sophomore year.
 Playing for the famous Chatham A’s was one of his most favorite baseball memories as he competed against the best players in the nation and where he threw out three runners in one inning.

 He prepped at Lake Mary High School where he lettered three years in baseball and two years in basketball.
 He was coached by Allen Tuttle and named all state, all-conference and all county as a junior and senior.
 He finished his prep career with a batting average of .395, hitting .462 as a senior where he led Lake Mary as the nation's fifth-ranked team according to Baseball America.
 He was also an honor roll student at Lake Mary.
-Ryan is married to wife, Chelsea Rozell Bono and has a daughter, Addison, is member of the Suns 10U softball team and 7 year old son Austin who plays on the Suns 8u baseball team.
+Ryan is married to wife, Chelsea and has a daughter, Addison, who is member of the Suns 12U softball team and son Austin who plays on the Suns 10U baseball team.

-DAVID VIGLIONE - 8U & 10U Softball Coach
+DAVID VIGLIONE - 10U Softball Head Coach & 12U Softball Coach